charleybolton/sparta-further-deployment-methods/docker/README.md

 While containerisation existed before Docker, it was complex to implement manually.
 Docker made containers accessible to everyone by introducing simple commands, automation, and standardised formats.

-**How Docker Relates to Containers:**
-Containers are the underlying technology.
-Docker is the ecosystem that makes them easy to use — providing tools, commands, and a standard way to build and manage them.
-Docker makes containerisation *practical, portable, and efficient*, forming a core part of modern development workflows.

 **Docker Workflow Overview**
 1. **Build:** Create an image from a `Dockerfile`, which defines everything needed to run the application.
 2. **Ship:** Push the image to a registry (e.g. Docker Hub) for distribution.